finbourne/luminesce-sdk-java-preview/sdk/docs/SqlExecutionApi.md

 # **putByQuerySqlite**
 > String putByQuerySqlite(body, queryName, timeoutSeconds)

-[EXPERIMENTAL] PutByQuerySqlite: Executes Sql, returned in SqLite DB (sqlite3) format (as a file to be downloaded), where the sql is the post-body url.
+PutByQuerySqlite: Executes Sql, returned in SqLite DB (sqlite3) format (as a file to be downloaded), where the sql is the post-body url.

- For more complex HoneycombSql a PUT will allow for longer Sql. e.g.: &#x60;&#x60;&#x60;sql @@cutoff &#x3D; select #2020-02-01#; @issues &#x3D; select Id, SortId, Summary, Created, Updated from Dev.Jira.Issue where Project&#x3D;&#39;HC&#39; and Created &lt; @@cutoff and Updated &gt; @@cutoff;  select i.Id, i.SortId, i.Summary, LinkText, LinkedIssueId, LinkedIssueSortId, LinkedIssueSummary from @issues i inner join Dev.Jira.Issue.Link li     on i.Id &#x3D; li.IssueId &#x60;&#x60;&#x60;  The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - something failed with the execution or parsing of your query - 401 Unauthorized
+ For more complex LuminesceSql a PUT will allow for longer Sql. e.g.: &#x60;&#x60;&#x60;sql @@cutoff &#x3D; select #2020-02-01#; @issues &#x3D; select Id, SortId, Summary, Created, Updated from Dev.Jira.Issue where Project&#x3D;&#39;HC&#39; and Created &lt; @@cutoff and Updated &gt; @@cutoff;  select i.Id, i.SortId, i.Summary, LinkText, LinkedIssueId, LinkedIssueSortId, LinkedIssueSummary from @issues i inner join Dev.Jira.Issue.Link li     on i.Id &#x3D; li.IssueId &#x60;&#x60;&#x60;  The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - something failed with the execution or parsing of your query - 401 Unauthorized

 ### Example
 ```java